Fellowship Standards and Expectations

 - Educational Research

-NAOME Fellows are expected to contribute to the work of the Academy in the following ways:
+Active NAOME Fellows contribute to the work of the Academy in several of the following ways:

 - Serve as a role model and mentor for others at all levels in the profession.

 - Mentor academy applicants in the development of their mini-portfolio.

 - Participate in annual Academy events such as the annual Academy meeting at Educating Leaders, the AACOM Annual Conference, and attend regularly scheduled fellow meetings (typically virtual meetings).

 - Mentor applicants for Educating Leaders abstracts or AACOM Research Grants.

 - Participate in the vetting of ideas/projects at the SOME steering committee's request.

 - Participate in the selection of SOME award recipients.

 - Act as a “think tank” on issues relevant to osteopathic medical education.
 It is anticipated that programs may be developed and delivered at Educating Leaders, AACOM Annual Conferences, and at osteopathic medical education program sites.